 As with many things when it comes to bipolar disorder, the answer isn’t as cut and dry as true versus false, or lying versus honesty.

 There are three known types of bipolar disorder:

-Marked by manic episodes, which may or may not precede or follow major depressive episodes.
+Bipolar 1 is marked by manic episodes, which may or may not precede or follow major depressive episodes.

-Marked by a major depressive episode, which precedes or follows a hypomanic episode.
+Bipolar 2 is marked by a major depressive episode, which precedes or follows a hypomanic episode.

 Although signs of the disorder vary, lying isn’t on the official list of symptoms.